Rotherham: Landmarks

-The town was once home to Jesus College which was founded by Thomas Rotherham in the fifteenth century.
-The remains of the college's buildings are in the town centre, some of the earliest examples of a brick built structure remain although not accessible to the public.
+The town was once home to Jesus College, founded by Thomas Rotherham in the fifteenth century.
+The remains of the college's buildings are in the town centre, where some of the earliest examples of a brick-built structure remain although not accessible to the public.
 The gate to the College of Jesus can be found in nearby Boston Park.

 Boston Castle, in the grounds of Boston Park, was built as a hunting lodge by Thomas Howard, 3rd Earl of Effingham between 1773 and 1774 to mark his opposition to British attempts to crush the Americans in their war for independence.
 It is named after Boston, Massachusetts, the scene of the Boston Tea Party.

 Built in the 18th century, Clifton House houses Clifton Park Museum.

 On the outskirts of Rotherham, a brick-built glass making furnace, the Catcliffe Glass Cone, is the oldest surviving structure of its type in Western Europe and one of four remaining in the United Kingdom – the others being the Red House Cone in the Wordsley centre of the Dudley Glassworks in the West Midlands, Lemington Glass Works west of Newcastle upon Tyne and Alloa in Scotland.
 Threatened with demolition in the 1960s, it has been preserved as a Scheduled Ancient Monument and stands as a focal point in a sheltered housing complex and close to the path leading up the Rother valley.

-South of Maltby in the east of the district, half-way to Worksop are the ruins of Roche Abbey, among the small minority in the United Kingdom bearing multi-storey walls, as most others are no more than foundations or a single storey of ruins following the dissolution of the monasteries in the 1530s.
+The ruins of Roche Abbey, south of Maltby and half-way to Worksop, have multi-storey walls, which is unusual.
+Most others abbey ruins of this age are no more than foundations or a single storey, following the dissolution of the monasteries in the 1530s.

 Education

-Rotherham has three further education institutions and colleges.
+Rotherham has three Further Education institutions and colleges.
 These are Thomas Rotherham College, Dearne Valley College and the Rotherham College of Arts and Technology.
-The Rotherham College of Arts and Technology has a campus in the Rotherham town centre and a second site in Dinnington, as well as a nearby, smaller campus for the construction-based subjects taught, such as bricklaying.
+The Rotherham College of Arts and Technology has a campus in the Rotherham town centre and a second site in Dinnington, as well as a nearby, smaller campus for construction-based subjects, such as bricklaying.

 Governance

-Local governance

-Between 1889 to 1974, Rotherham was divided into the County Borough and Urban Districts and Rural Districts which were overseen by the County of York, West Riding.
+There is one main tier of local government covering Rotherham, at metropolitan borough level: Rotherham Metropolitan Borough Council.
+The borough council is also a member of the South Yorkshire Mayoral Combined Authority, led by the directly elected Mayor of South Yorkshire.
+Some outer parts of Rotherham are included in civil parishes, which form an additional tier of local government in these areas, but the central part of the built-up area is an unparished area.